gregnsk/seagate-exos-x-csi-demo/cortx-k8s-aws/README.md

 DataPod=`kubectl get pod | grep cortx-data-pod | grep Running | awk '{print $1}' | head -1`
 kubectl exec -i $DataPod -c cortx-motr-hax -- hctl status
 ```
+In the hctl status output validate that all services are "started".
+It may take several minutes for s3server instances to move from "offline" to "started"

 At this stage the environment should look like on this picture:
  <p align="center">